simple-icons/simple-icons-website-rs/CONTRIBUTING.md

 - `cargo make`: Build WASM and serve.
 With `watch-css`, recommended for development.
 After it, you can use `cd app && trunk serve` to serve.
 - `cargo make watch-css`: Watch the CSS files with [TailwindCSS](https://tailwindcss.com/).
-- `cargo make test`: Build app for production and run tests with [Playwright](https://playwright.dev/).
 - `cargo make format`: Format files.
 - `cargo make lint`: Check formatting of files.
 - `cargo make build`: Build the website for production.